Troy Fabiano

-Troy Fabiano is a retired American soccer player who is currently the head coach with the Kentucky Wildcats's women's soccer team.
+Troy Fabiano is an American retired soccer player who is currently the head coach with the Kentucky Wildcats's women's soccer team.
 He played professionally in the National Professional Soccer League, Continental Indoor Soccer League and USISL.

 Player

 Fabiano grew up in Kenosha, Wisconsin where he attended and played soccer at Mary D. Bradford High School.
 He played collegiate soccer at Robert Morris University in Pennsylvania from 1990 to 1993.
 He graduated in 1994 with a bachelor's degree in communications.
 He was inducted into the RMU Athletic Hall of Fame in 2001.
 In December 1993, the Milwaukee Wave selected Fabiano in the fourth round of the National Professional Soccer League amateur draft.
 However, he did not sign with them.
 In 1994, he signed with the Pittsburgh Stingers of the Continental Indoor Soccer League.
 On June 21, 1995, the Stingers traded Fabiano and several draft choices to the Seattle SeaDogs in exchange for Tim Wittman.
 He did not sign with the SeaDogs.
 He played for the Milwaukee Rampage in the USISL for one season.
 He also played nine games for the Milwaukee Wave during the 1996–1997 NPSL season.